-With stunning beaches, great food and a rich history to explore, Puerto Rico is easily one of the most beautiful islands in the Caribbean.
-But with its many enticing regions, choosing where to stay in Puerto Rico can be a challenge.
+With stunning beaches, great food and a rich history to explore, Puerto Rico is easily one of the most beautiful islands in the .
+But with its many enticing regions, choosing the best area to stay in Puerto Rico can be a challenge.

 First, a few great tips for staying in Puerto Rico